The Greenhouse Effect and Global Warming

 “Warming” isn’t the only issue related to greenhouse gas emissions.
 We think of this change as happening where we live but most of the newly trapped heat is in the oceans where the same gasses have passed into the water causing a 26% increase on oceanic acidity which is harmful t lethal for life there.
 Elephants are dying from drought and humans are fleeing crises whose deeper causes of disaffection are poverty induced by failing crops because of climate change.

 There is a great deal of conflicting opinion in the scientific literature at the moment due to the difficulty of measuring such immense global industries and activities like animal agriculture; fundamental disagreements about what to consider when measuring activities associated with animal agriculture, such as deforestation compared to “replacement” plant communities (that have lost their ecological functions); and, widespread bias by the researchers.

 The fifth assessment report from the IPCC was published in 2014.
 The next one will come out this year, 2018.
 We will update and expand this section when it is published.

 Peoples’ Climate Mobilization

-UPDATE Spring 2018: Green Vegans and other vegan organizations were represented in the Global Peoples Climate Mobilization held on March 29, 2017 in Seattle.
+UPDATE Spring 2018: Green Vegans and other vegan organizations rallied and marched in the Global Peoples Climate Mobilization held on March 29, 2017 in Seattle.
 Stay tuned to our Facebook page for updates.

-We marched also in the 2014 Climate March with three large banners as well, one of which promoted the documentary, Cowspiracy.
+We also carried our three large vegan banners in the 2014 Climate March, one of which promoted the documentary, Cowspiracy.